-Control RNA amplification instructions

-To establish if the reaction conditions are optimal, a tube of Control RNA is provided.

-- 1. Use 1 $\mu$ L (1 $\mu$ g) of the Control RNA in an Amino Allyl MessageAmp II-96 reaction; follow the protocol starting at step II.C.1 on page 13. - 2.
-At step II.F.2 on page 18, use a 14 hr incubation for the IVT reaction. - Continue with the procedure for making amino allyl aRNA through section II.G.

-Analysis of the positive control amplification reaction
+Control RNA amplification instructions To establish if the reaction conditions are optimal, a tube of Control RNA is provided.
+Use 1 <math>\mu</math>L of the Control RNA in an Amino Allyl MessageAmp TM II-96 reaction; follow the protocol starting at section II.C step 1 on page 12.
+At step II.F.2 on page 17, use a 14 br incubation for the IVT reaction.
+Continue with the procedure for making amino allyl aRNA through section II.G on page 18.
+Analysis of the positive control amplification reaction Quantitative analysis After completing the aRNA purification, measure the $A{260}$ of the reac- tion product as described in section III.A.1 on page 20; the positive control reaction should produce $\geq$ 80 μg of aRNA.
+Qualitative analysis Also, run 100-200 ng of the reaction products on a bioanalyzer as described in section III.B on page 20; the expected aRNA profile for unmodified aRNA is a distribution from 250-5500 nt with a peak centered at 1000-1500 nt (Figure 4).
+Alternatively, if a bioanalyzer is not available, run 1 μg of aRNA on a denaturing agarose gel.
+Labeling the aRNA produced in the positive control amplification reaction Use 15 $\mu$ g of aRNA (made from Control RNA) in a dye coupling reaction following the instructions in section IV.A through IV.D starting on page 21 .

-Quantitative analysis

-After completing the aRNA purification, measure the $A{260}$ of the reaction product as described in section III. on page 20; the positive control reaction should produce $\geq 80$ μg of aRNA.

-Qualitative analysis

-Also, run 100-200 ng of the reaction products on a bioanalyzer as described in section III.B on page 20; the expected aRNA profile for unmodified aRNA is a distribution from 250-5500 nt with a peak centered at 1000-1500 nt (Figure 4).

-Alternatively, if a bioanalyzer is not available, run 1 $\mu g$ of aRNA on a denaturing agarose gel.

-Labeling the aRNA produced in the positive control amplification reaction

-Use 15 $\mu$ g of aRNA (made from Control RNA) in a dye coupling reaction following the instructions in section $\underline{IV.A}$ through $\underline{IV.D}$ starting on page $\underline{21}$ .

 Evaluate the positive control reaction by determining the number of dye molecules incorporated per 1000 nt as described in section IV.D on page 22.
 The expected incorporation rate is 30-60 dye molecules per 1000 nt.